gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 Because as your agent runs longer:
 - Every file it reads gets added to the history
 - Every tool call and result takes up space
-- The model needs to process MORE and MORE text each turn
+- The model needs to process more and more text each turn
 - Eventually, you hit the limit

 When the context fills up, three things can happen:
-1. **Performance degrades** - The model struggles to "pay attention" to everything
+1. **Performance degrades** because the model struggles to "pay attention" to everything
-2. **Costs skyrocket** - You're paying per token, remember?
+2. **Costs skyrocket** because you're paying per token, remember?
-3. **You hit a hard limit** - The API simply rejects your request
+3. **You hit a hard limit** when the API simply rejects your request

 This is why production agents use clever tricks like summarization, selective memory, and context pruning.
 But for our learning journey, we'll keep it simple.